ReComp-team/MeerKATinIRIS/README.md

 1491550051_0252-712.im.psf.tt2       1491550051_0408-65.im.mask            1491550051_1934-638.im.alpha         1491550051_1934-638.im.residual.tt0  1491550051_DEEP_2_off.im.model.tt0
 ```

-And plots are generated under plots directory and it should have following contents:
+If the plot_solutions.py is run successfully, plots are generated under plots directory and it should have following contents.
+If the plots are not generated, the common cause for the problem is that $DISPLAY variable is not set.
+To test if the display variable is not set, use ```echo $DISPLAY```.
+If it shows "DISPLAY: Undefined variable." error, then you have no X11 forwarding and so 'plotms' will not work.
+To enable X11 forwarding, use "ssh -Y username@host", so that plotms will work as expected and create the "plots" folder as below.
 ```
 priyaat@lofar7 /raid/scratch/priyaa/MeerKAT-IRIS/processMeerKAT/plots > ls
 0252-712_freq_amp.png   0408-65_freq_amp.png   1934-638_freq_amp.png   bpass_freq_amp.png    bpass_real_imag.png      DEEP_2_off_real_imag.png  phasecal_time_amp.png